 Safety Leads to Operational Excellence

 Our Safety Program begins with our Injury and Illness Prevention Program (IIPP).
 The IIPP is thorough and all of our employees are required to understand and comply with it.
 Our Project Managers, General Superintendents, Supervisors and Lead Men have completed OSHA 30 training and have demonstrated the ability to recognize and abate safety hazards.
 These are our “Competent Persons”.

-The next line of defense in our safety program is our Activity Hazard Analysis (AHA).
-This is where we identify all potential hazards associated with the project and communicate the engineering and administrative controls we will use to eliminate and reduce each hazard.
-Included in our AHA is a Risk Assessment Code (RAC).
+The next line of defense in AMPCO’s safety program is Activity Hazard Analysis (AHA).
+This is where all potential hazards associated with the project are identified, and communicated to the engineering and administrative controls.
+Included in the AHA is a Risk Assessment Code (RAC).
 This matrix calculates the severity and probability of each hazard and provides an overall risk level.

-Our Field Supervisors conduct a site specific safety meeting weekly.
-We hold a daily open-forum safety muster prior to each shift.
-Our Health & Safety Division audits and inspects each job site a minimum of once a week.
+At AMPCO, the Field Supervisors conduct a site-specific safety meeting weekly.
+The Health & Safety Division audits and inspects each job site a minimum of once a week.
 Safety inspections range from once a week to every work day depending on the risk assessment in the AHA.

 Following which, a site engineering survey is performed and documented for, necessary steps of action both preventive and corrective in nature.